 IP cameras powered by AI means that companies can have 24/7 surveillance where any prohibited object, unusual behavior, or unauthorized person can be instantly identified, triggering alerts to human personnel for interference.

-Integrating computer vision solutions into company security systems helps prevent crime while eliminating the need for additional staff and reducing costs.
+Integrating such solutions into company security systems helps prevent crime while eliminating the need for additional staff and reducing costs.

 Employee safety should be the top priority for all employers, especially in warehouses and industrial jobs, where accidents are more likely to occur.